MarcoMeter/neroRL/docs/configuration.md

 Every tool may use the model_path.
 During training models are saved to the `checkpoints` directory.
-The [model's architecture](model.md) can be customized to support varying observation encoders or even recurrent policies.
+The [model's architecture](model.md) can be customized to support varying observation encoders or even recurrent or transformer policies.

 ## Evaluation Config